 Doing it yourself at home is, of course, the best way to save a lot of money.
 The last time I had a regular manicure it cost $25 plus tip.

 But, wait — I am going to go against my own advice on this one.
 I feel fantastic after a normal manicure and your self esteem is going to need a boost.
 So, go for it.
-I’d pass on pedicures.
+I’d pass on pedicures, or maybe not.

 I did find a nifty way to get a “manicure” and “pedicure” dirt cheap.
 I asked if they would be willing to just cut the hand, toe nails and file them.
-That’s it. $15 plus tip.
+That’s it. $10 plus tip.
 I fiddled around with cuticle softeners and painted them myself.
 You’ll probably need to go to a few nail salons to see who would be willing to do it for $10.
 One salon said yes to the $10, but the second time I went they said they would charge $20 because they were doing my feet also.
 Keep looking.

 The kiss of death.
 You really need only one account preferably from your bank with two cards to share with your wife/husband.